List of active South African Navy ships: Warrior class strike craft

-The Warrior-class strike craft were the backbone of the South African Navy's fast attack capability from the late 1970s into the early 21st century.
+The Warrior-class strike craft were the backbone of the SA Navy's fast attack capability from the late 1970s into the early 21st century.
 A total of nine vessels were constructed, with three built in Israel and the remaining six completed at Sandock-Austral in Durban.
 Based on the Israeli Reshef-class (Sa'ar 4) design, the ships were acquired under Project Japonica to provide a compact, fast, and heavily armed platform capable of coastal defence and sea control.
 Their introduction allowed the Navy to deliver credible strike capability cost-effectively during the South African Border War and the subsequent democratic era.

 The Warrior-class vessels were armed with Gabriel 2 anti-ship missiles, a 76 mm OTO Melara naval gun, a pair of 20 mm Oerlikon autocannons, and additional heavy machine guns, giving them significant anti-surface firepower for their size.
 Their design emphasised high speed, manoeuvrability, and striking power, enabling operations as fast attack missile craft (FAC-M) in coastal waters.
 They were also capable of supporting special operations, most notably during Operation Kerslig in 1981, when strike craft deployed reconnaissance and demolition teams off the coast of Luanda, Angola, demonstrating the vessels long-range strike and covert operational capabilities.

 Although highly capable during their operational peak, the class became increasingly obsolete in the 21st century.
 Eight of the nine vessels were retired, with six sold for scrap or sunk as target ships and two retained in reserve.
 Only one remains nominally commissioned while being gradually replaced by the Warrior-class MMIPVs under Project Biro.
 Despite budget constraints and the gradual phase-out, the Warrior-class strike craft are remembered as some of the most formidable small surface combatants ever operated in sub-Saharan Africa, and their legacy continues in the naming of the new multi-mission patrol vessels.